 You must have already made up your mind based on the pros and cons of each option.
-Still, I’ll briefly list the ideal scenarios for considering each option.
+Still, I’ll briefly list the ideal scenarios for considering each option during startups hiring.

 If you already have enough IT experts in your team and budget isn’t a huge restriction, I’d recommend hiring an in-house developer for your startup.
 That way, your developer, with the help of your tech experts, can build the right project for you.

-Alternatively, you can also consider hiring a dedicated app developer to fill the skills gap in your team.
+Alternatively, you can also consider hiring a dedicated app developer to fill the skills gap in your team when you hire for startups.
 This is called staff augmentation and many IT startups are relying on it now.

 I won’t recommend hiring freelance developers unless it’s for a small to medium task and you have in-house experts for quality checks.